 How To Make A Sourdough Starter- Free Guide

-Learn how to make your own sourdough starter with our free guide!
+Learn how to make your own sourdough starter with my free guide!
 This step-by-step process will help you cultivate a healthy starter, ensuring delicious, homemade sourdough bread.
 Perfect for beginners and seasoned bakers alike!

 Making a sourdough starter is fairly simple but nurturing flour and water into an active culture can be confusing.
 That’s why I’ve made an illustrated graphic that will take you through the process day by day.
 In this post, I’m also addressing common issues as well as how to begin incorporating your starter in beginner-friendly recipes.